 The Entre Rios Tarantula is a New World Terrestrial species native to South America.
 It’s a beautiful spider that is considered a happy surprise among experienced hobbyists.

-Unlike other members of the Grammostola genus, the ERT is larger, faster, and more aggressive.
+Unlike other members of the Grammostola genus, the Entre Rios Tarantula is larger, faster, and more aggressive.
 It also packs a stunning look with bright colors over a velvety black body.

-If you’re thinking about getting an Entre Rios Tarantula for your collection, we’ve gathered all the information you need to see if it’s the best fit for you.
+If you’re thinking about getting an Entre Rios Tarantula for your collection, we’ve gathered all the information you need to know about them.

 Entre Rios Tarantula Care Sheet

 |Name of Species||Grammostola iheringi|

 |Common names||Entre Rios Tarantula|

 |Urticating hairs||Yes, type III and IV|

 |Life span||Females: 20 years / Males 6 years|